 The benefits of breast revision are the same as the benefits of your first aesthetic breast surgery and include:

 Breast revision surgery is a highly personalized procedure.
-Your Clareo surgeon will create a custom-tailored surgical plan based on your breast anatomy and cosmetic goals.
+During your consultation for a breast revision Boston Clareo Center surgeons will create a custom-tailored surgical plan based on your breast anatomy and cosmetic goals.
 Depending on your needs, you may benefit from a secondary breast augmentation, breast lift, breast reduction, or a combination of breast surgery procedures.
-Your surgeon will work with you to identify which procedure(s) will help you create the look you want while correcting any cosmetic or functional issues.
+Your Boston breast revision surgeon will work with you to identify which procedure(s) will help you create the look you want while correcting any cosmetic or functional issues.

 Just like any other breast procedure, your breast revision surgery will be performed while you are under general anesthesia.